openebs-archive/openebs-docs/docs/quickstartguide.md

 2. Apply the YAML file using `kubectl apply -f` command.
 Verify that an OpenEBS volume is provisioned and bound to the application pod.

-3. Note: Because OpenEBS is [CAS](/docs/next/conceptscas.html), you will observe that new pods (one volume controller pod and as many volume replica PODs as the number of replicas configured in the storage class) are created
+3. **Note:** Because OpenEBS is a [CAS](/docs/next/conceptscas.html), you will observe that new pods (one volume controller pod and as many volume replica PODs as the number of replicas configured in the storage class) are created.

 ## See Also: